-- Completion of all junior college requirements of the College of Business Administration. - 2.
-Successful completion of both parts of the Regent's Testing Program (RGTR 0196 and RGTR 0197). - 3.
-A minimum over-all Grade Point Average of 2.60 (on a 4.00 scale) on the first 45 semester hours of college work. - A minimum grade of "C" in all courses in Area F of the junior college core curriculum.
+- Completion of all junior college requirements of the Harley Langdale, Jr. College of Business Administration. - Successful completion of both parts of the Regent's Testing Program (RGTR 0196 and RGTR 0197). - 3.
+A minimum over-all Grade Point Average (GPA) of 2.80 (on a 4.00 scale).
+The GPA calculation is based on all course work, including transfer credits. - 4.
+A minimum grade of "C" in all courses in Area F of the junior college core curriculum.

-Students majoring in fields outside the College of Business Administration may enroll in 3000- and 4000-level business courses only if: (a) they have completed at least 60 semester hours prior to the current quarter of enrollment, (b) they have completed Area F of the B.B.A. curriculum (ACCT 2101, ACCT 2102, ECON 2105, ECON 2106, BUSA 2000, and either CISM 2201 or CS 1000), and (c) they have met the specific prerequisites for the course as listed in the course description.
-Exceptions to this policy must be approved by the course instructor and the Dean or Associate Dean of the College of Business Administration.
+Students majoring in fields outside the Langdale College may enroll in 3000- and 4000-level business courses only if: (a) they have completed at least 60 semester hours prior to the current quarter of enrollment, (b) they have completed Area F of the B.B.A. curriculum (ACCT 2101, ACCT 2102, ECON 2105, ECON 2106, BUSA 2000, and either CISM 2201 or CS 1000), and (c) they have met the specific prerequisites for the course as listed in the course description.
+Exceptions to this policy must be approved by the course instructor and the Dean or Associate Dean of Langdale College.
 Students not majoring in business are limited to 30 semester hours in business courses, including course work transferred from other institutions.